vectara/vectara-ingest/crawlers/CRAWLERS.md

 `url_regex` if it exists defines a regular expression that is used to filter URLs.
 For example, if I want only the developer pages from vectara.com to be indexed, I can use ".*vectara.com/developer.*"

 `ray_workers` if it exists defines the number of ray workers to use for parallel processing. ray_workers=0 means dont use Ray. ray_workers=-1 means use all cores available.
+Note that ray with docker does not work on Mac M1/M2 machines.

 ### Database crawler